 It is likely that students taking language courses abroad will be required to take a placement exam to determine which course level of that language they will take abroad.
-This placement exam will either be administered online by the 3rd party or host university or in-person upon arrival and during orientation; it is also possible that part of the language placement will need to be taken before departure abroad followed by a second component upon arrival.
+This placement exam will either be administered online by the 3rd party, host university or in-person upon arrival; it is also possible that part of the language placement will need to be taken before departure abroad followed by a second component upon arrival.
 Students will need to consult with their academic advisors, Program Directors, and/or their faculty director or program provider (as applicable) to determine what their options are if they place significantly lower or higher than expected.

-Just like at UNC Charlotte, getting into courses abroad are never guaranteed.
+Just like at UNC Charlotte, registering for specific courses abroad are never guaranteed.
 Courses can close due to capacity or for a variety of other reasons.
 Students should always be prepared with alternate courses in the event that their first choice course(s) are not available abroad.
 However, this does not apply to faculty-led program participants, as the courses you take are pre-specified.

 taking online courses while abroad

 Students may be able to take an online course at UNC Charlotte while abroad in addition to the courses they take abroad, but the Office of Education Abroad discourages students from doing so.
 Some students have done this in the past because it was the only way they could ensure they were staying on track with their graduation and curriculum requirements.
 Students considering taking a UNC Charlotte online course while abroad should consult with an OEA Advisor and their Academic Advisor.